 By far the cheapest option on this list, Yuba City has median home values of $294,700.
 It’s an up-and-coming area with a hot housing market.
 The area presents a lot of economic opportunities and median household incomes jumped by 48.6% in 12 twelve years.

 A Clever Partner Agent has the local knowledge to help home buyers find you the perfect home in Southern California.
-And our agents provide a home buyer rebate which will help defray some costs of buying a home.
+And our agents may be able to provide you with Clever Cash Back.
 Ready to learn more?
 Get in touch with Clever to arrange a free, no-obligation consultation with an agent in your area.